-COVID-19 is causing radical shifts in the way consumers engage with home services providers.
-To thrive in 2021, home services marketers need to anticipate future trends and adapt their strategies accordingly.
+Since 2020, COVID-19 has caused radical shifts in the way consumers engage with home services providers.
+We’ll discuss the multiple factors as result of the pandemic that have affected how consumers search for home service providers and why you should keep them in mind.
+To thrive in 2023, home services marketers need to anticipate future trends and adapt their strategies accordingly.

 Home services are an over $500 billion-a-year industry in the US.
 It’s extremely competitive, and to acquire customers, marketers invest significantly in search and digital advertising.
 Costs per click on Google Ads for certain home services keywords can exceed $40, while costs per lead often exceed $100.

 As the digital advertising landscape continues to become more competitive — and costs per lead continue to rise — home services marketers will face increasing pressure to prove their digital marketing ROI and optimize their spend to acquire more customers at a lower cost.

 What’s the first thing a homeowner does when shopping for a home service provider?
 A vast majority go straight to the internet to start researching.
 Whether it’s Yelp, Google, or communication platforms like Nextdoor to ask for referrals from neighbors, online searching is their go-to source and it’s increasing every year.

 The increasing online search volume is sure to increase the call volume at your contact centers, so be sure your teams have both the coverage and the resources to provide differentiating customer service.

 Once customers have chosen their vendors, calling to schedule appointments for inspections and estimates is often the next step.
 Monthly calls to home services providers increased by 36% from February 2020 to July 2020.
 With in-person interactions limited by shelter-in-place orders, consumers relied on the call channel to speak with agents, make inquiries about service packages and pricing, and schedule appointments.